ATF mock raid provides unique experience for FAFE students

-Frandé said that through WVU's FAFI program, not just the partnership between ATF and WVU for Accounting 584, students enter and leave WVU with a real world set of skills that are developed and tested throughout the program.
-Three years ago, ATF hired a graduate of B&E's FAFI program, and her talents and skills had her leading criminal investigations in her first year on the job and getting ready to testify in criminal proceedings as a financial expert within her second year.
+Frandé said that through WVU's FAFE program, not just the partnership between ATF and WVU for Accounting 584, students enter and leave WVU with a real world set of skills that are developed and tested throughout the program.
+Three years ago, ATF hired a graduate of B&E's FAFE program, and her talents and skills had her leading criminal examinations in her first year on the job and getting ready to testify in criminal proceedings as a financial expert within her second year.

-He added that, because of the strength of the FAFI program, these students had some distinct advantages:
+He added that, because of the strength of the FAFE program, these students had some distinct advantages:

 - decreased learning curve

-- higher display of confidence in conducting and documenting financial crimes/investigation
+- higher display of confidence in conducting and documenting financial crimes/examination

 - greater level of preparedness to testify in criminal proceedings